chef-boneyard/cookbook-quality-metrics-rfc/README.md

 * *Accepted* - this metric has been accepted and merged into the master branch.
 * *In Progress* - data for this metric is being gathered and is visible by some mechanism but not displayed on the Supermarket by default.
-* *Implemented* - this metric has been implemented and is contributing to the scores shown on the Supermarket.
+* *Implemented* - this metric has been implemented and is shown on the Supermarket.
 * *Closed* - this metric has not been accepted or has been removed from the system.